Mike Pennel: Kansas City Chiefs (second stint)

 On October 24, 2023, Pennel was signed to the Chiefs' practice squad.
 Pennel helped the Chiefs reach Super Bowl LVIII, where they defeated the 49ers 25–22 which gave Pennel his second Super Bowl ring.
 Pennel had six tackles in the game and was instrumental in limiting the effectiveness of the 49ers' running game in the second half.

 On March 13, 2024, Pennel re-signed with the Chiefs.

 On March 24, 2025, Pennel re-signed with the Chiefs on a one-year contract.
 On August 26, he was released as part of final roster cuts.

 Cincinnati Bengals

 On September 1, 2025, Pennel was signed to the Cincinnati Bengals' practice squad.
 He was elevated to the active roster for Week 1, and signed to the active roster on September 9.
 On October 28, Pennel requested and was granted his release by the Bengals.

 Kansas City Chiefs (third stint)

 On October 29, 2025, Pennel was signed to the Kansas City Chiefs' active roster.

+Legal issues

+In April 2026, Pennel was named a person of interest in the disappearance of Carli Franchesca Guzmán Roche, a 22-year-old woman missing since 2021, after her body was found on property in Puerto Plata, Dominican Republic, formerly owned by Pennel.
+Pennel's attorney denied any involvement between Pennel and Guzmán.
+Later investigations revealed Pennel and Guzmán did know each other, with Pennel visiting Guzmán while he visited the Dominican Republic.

+Guzmán was reported missing by her family on September 11, 2021, and some days later, the police and her family went to Pennel's property and smelled a foul odor but did not investigate the source, Pennel's backyard.
+Pennel sold the property in 2025, and Guzmán's body was found when the new owners of the property were doing excavation work in January 2026.
+Her body was identified using DNA from her son.
+The case is being treated as a homicide.

+On July 1, 2026, ESPN printed a retraction to the story that led to above mentioned allegations.
+It was proven that Pennel was not in the Dominican Republic at the time of, weeks prior or after, the disappearance of Guzman.
+Furthermore, Pennel was never under investigation by police in either the Dominican Republic or the United States.